Several years ago I got this message from Mandy, one of my favorite boy moms:

 It’s okay to pull Christmas out of your hat, which (this is our little secret) we know is not how it’s done.
-At some point, I decided I would whittle the Christmas process down until it was manageable by me alone.
+At some point, I decided this boy mom would whittle the Christmas process down until it was manageable by me alone.
 I guess I’m saying it’s okay to leave your boys out of the process, because not only do they not care about it as much as you do, they may resent it if their part is too involved or too un-fun.

 10. But make it a grace-filled gift.

 As in “Here it is whether you notice it or not.”
 Because they might not, you know.
 A gift with a built-in expectation of a response is not a gift.
 Here’s a follow-up message from Mandy:

 …I really should have taken a picture of all three little guys on the couch playing devices with Sean on the other couch with the iPad—and I stood back and said at the end of decorating—wow doesn’t it look nice—and they said without even looking up—oh yeah mom—great.

 Because one day your eldest son, who is eight, will invite a neighborhood friend over to help decorate.
 Even at eight your son recognizes that his friend’s family is a train wreck.
 And even at eight your son knows shared festivity can cure a host of ills.
 And this son will pat the biggest of the boxes you pull out of the attic, and you’ll overhear him say to his friend with a sigh, “Mike, there are so many memories in this box.”
 You’ll hear something like that, and you’ll know what felt like your solo efforts to make Christmas, whether big or small, costly or cheap, shiny or matte finish, lavish or understated, was worth it all along.

 For more articles on holidays and cheerful motherhood, start here: